On Bob Dylan’s “Chimes Of Freedom”

 Such outpouring of empathy for such a wide range of folks.

 When Bob wrote this song, he lived in New York’s Greenwich Village.
-It is in just that part of the city where each side street leads to New York Harbor, with its awe inspiring Statue of Liberty standing guard against a diminishment of what many, but not all, Americans admire.
+It is in just that part of the city where heading west down a few side streets you end up facing the grand New York Harbor, with its awe inspiring view of the Statue of Liberty standing guard against a diminishment of what many, but not all, Americans admire.

 After jotting down the above ideas and then showing them to my wife and son, they encouraged me to see if I could deepen my thoughts on this theme.
 I thereby found myself envisioning a circle around each of the three general types of people who have various bands of empathy.